benstratton6/quantumResources/LinearAlgebra5_norms.md

 :::
 ::::

-The following norms are not necessarily unitarily invariant.
+The following norms do not necessarily depend on the singular values and hence the above conditions might not hold.

 ::::{tab-set}
 :::{tab-item} Operator Norm